-(See also Non-degree credit courses, p.66)
+(See also Non-degree Credit Courses, p.60)

 MAT 105 Introduction to College Algebra.
 3-4 cr.
-Emphasizes algebraic techniques with polynomials, fractional expressions, exponents and radicals, linear and quadratic equations, and inequalities.
-Introduction to functions, their graphs, and analytic geometry.
-Prereq: one year of high school algebra and one year of high school geometry, or one year of high school algebra and concurrent registration in a geometry course, or equivalent.
+Emphasizes algebraic techniques with polynomials, fractional expressions, exponents and radicals, linear and quadratic equations and inequalities.
+Introduction to functions, their graphs and analytic geometry.
+Prereq: A grade of C or better in Elementary Algebra and a high school geometry course or one year of high school algebra and one year of high school algebra and concurrent registration in a geometry course or equivalent.
 PR.

 MAT 110 College Algebra.
 3 cr.
-Dofinition of function; linear and non-linear functions; and graphs including logarithmic and exponential functions; systems of linear equations; theory of polynomial equations, and optional topics such as mathematical induction, matrix solution of linear systems, and Cramer's rule.
-Prereq, a course in plane geometry and one of the following: (a) a grade of C- or better in MAT 105, (b) two years of high school algebra. (c) course(s) equivalent to (a) or (b).
+Definition of function; linear and non-linear functions and graphs including logarithmic and exponential functions; systems of linear equations; theory of polynomial equations and optional topics such as mathematical induction, matrix solution of linear systems and Cramer's rule.
+Prereq: a course in plane geometry and one of the following: (a) a grade of C- or better in MAT 105, (b) two years of high school algebra, (c) course(s) equivalent to (a) or (b).
 NMS/MS.

 MAT 113 Trigonometry.
 2 cr.
-Trigonometric functions, their basic properties and graphs, identifies, inverse forgonometric functions, solving forgonometric equations, solutions of triangles.
-Prereg. a course in plene geometry and one of the following: (a) a grade of C- or better in MAT 118 or equivation; (b) concurrent registration in MAT 110, NMS/MS.
+Trigonometric functions, their basic properties and graphs, identities, inverse trigonometric functions, solving trigonometric equations, solutions of triangles.
+Prereq: a course in plane geometry and one of the following: (a) a grade of C- or better in MAT 110 or equivalent; (b) concurrent registration in MAT 110.
+NMS/MS.

-MAT 117 Elementary Statistics, 3 cr.
+MAT 117 Elementary Statistics.
+3 cr.
 The primary aim of the course is a basic understanding and use of statistical concepts and methods to facilitate study and research in other disciplines.
-Includes measures of central tendency, measures of variability, grouped date, the normal distribution, contral limit theorem, hypothasis testing, estimation, T-distribution, and chi square test.
-Prereq: a grade of C- or cotter in MAT 105 or equivalent NMS/MS.
+Includes measures of central tendency, measures of variability, grouped data, the normal distribution, central limit theorem, hypothesis testing, estimation, T-distribution and chi square test.

-MAT 124 Pre-Calculus Mathematics, 5 cr.
-Functions and graphs, including linear, polynomial, legarithmic, and exponential functions, complex numbers and theory of equations: binomial theorem, mathematical induction; trigonometric functions, their basic properties, and graphs; identifiles; inverse trigonometric functions; solving trigonometric equations; de Meivre's theorem.
 Prereq: a grade of C- or better in MAT 105 or equivalent.
+NMS/MS.

-Students may not earn more than fivo credits of any combination of MAT 110, MAT 113, and MAT 124 NMS/MS. MAT 130 Mathematics for Elementary Teachers.
+MAT 124 Pre-Calculus Mathematics.
+5 cr.
+Functions and graphs, including linear, polynomial, logarithmic and exponential functions: complex numbers and theory of equations; binomial theorem; mathematical induction; trigonometric functions, their basic properties and graphs; identities; inverse trigonometric functions; solving trigonometric equations; de Moivre's theorem.
+Prereq: a grade of C- or better in MAT 105 or equivalent.
+Students may not earn more than five credits of any combination of MAT 110, MAT 113 and MAT 124.
+NMS/MS.

+MAT 130 Mathematics for Elementary Teachers.
 4 cr.
 A mathematics content course for prospective elementary teachers.
 Emphasis is on development of properties of arithmetic.
-Topics also may include elementary concepts of algebra, probability, and statistics.
+Topics also may include elementary concepts of algebra, probability and statistics.
 Four hours lecture or three hours lecture and two hours laboratory per week.
-Prereq: a grade of C- of better in MAT 195, or two years of high school geometry, or cons.
-Instr.
+Prereq: a grade of C- or better in MAT 105 or two years of high school algebra and one year of high school geometry or cons. instr.
 NMS/MS/SQ(132).

 MAT 132 Geometry for Elementary Teachers.
 4 cr.
-A continuation of MAT 130 with emphasis on geometric concepte.
-Topics also may include concepte of algebra, probability, and statistics.
+A continuation of MAT 130 with emphasis on geometric concepts.
+Topics also may include concepts of algebra, probability and statistics.
 Four hours lecture or three hours lecture and two hours laboratory per week.
 Prereq: high school algebra and geometry.
-NMS/IMS/SQ(130).
+NMS/MS/SQ(130).

-MAT 140 Survey of Mathematics, 3 cr.
-A course emphasizing the nature of mathematics, an appreciation of mathematical concepts and reasoning, and the development of mathematical systems.
+MAT 140 Survey of Mathematics.
+3 cr.
+A course emphasizing the nature of mathematics, an appreciation of mathe- matical concepts and reasoning and the development of mathematical systems.
 It is not intended as preparation for other mathematics courses.
 NMS/MS.

 MAT 210 Topics in Finite Mathematics.
-8-4 cr.
-Matrices. linear programming and applications, probability.
-Markov chains, and mathematics of finance.
-Prereq: a grade of Cor better in MAT 110 or MAT 124 or equivalent.
-NMS/MS' SO(211).
+3-4 cr.
+Matrices, linear programming and applications, probability, Markov chains and mathematics of finance.
+Prereq: a grade of C- or better in MAT 110 or MAT 124 or equivalent.
+NMS/MS/SQ(211).